ChinaKnowledge.de -

 Figures 1-3.
 Examples for kuanzhi 款識 inscriptions

-Painting of Monk Puhe 普荷 (1593-1683), style Dandang 擔當, from a four-leaves album with very inventive landscape paintings, Shanshui ce 山水冊.
-His own signature is Dan Laoren 擔老人 "Old Man Porter", with the saying, inspired by Chan Buddhist thought, "Even if a brush stroke counts as a painting, it is no painting; and if no brushstrokes counts as a painting, it is none as well." (有一筆是畫,也非畫;若無一筆是畫,亦非畫。) From Xie Zhiliu 謝稚柳 et al., eds.
+Painting of Monk Puhe 普荷 (1593-1683), style Dandang 擔當, from a four-leaf album with very inventive landscape paintings, Shanshui ce 山水冊.
+His own signature is Dan Laoren 擔老人 "Old Man Porter", inspired by the saying, "Even if a brush stroke counts as a painting, it is no painting; and if no brushstrokes counts as a painting, it is none as well." (有一筆是畫,也非畫;若無一筆是畫,亦非畫) From Xie Zhiliu 謝稚柳 et al., eds.
 (1986).
 A seal is imprinted (yinji 印記) as well.Zhongguo meishu quanji 中國美術全集, part Huihua bian 繪畫編, 9, Qingdai huihua 清代繪畫 (Shanghai: Shanghai renmin chubanshe) Vol. 1, no. 13.

 Kuanzhi notes with date, signature, poem and dedication on a painting (Meihua tianzhu baitouweng 梅花天竹白頭翁, 1893) and a calligraphy (Zeng Guan Weishan wuyan lian 贈關蔚山五言聯, 1938) of Qi Baishi 齊白石 (1864-1957), from Mou (2019).